-AbleTalks leads meaningful involvement of autistic individuals in shaping policy and making our communities more accessible for all.
+AbleTalks organizes meaningful involvement of autistic individuals in shaping policy and making our communities more accessible for all.

-People with autism are on every team in every workplace.
 While we all define personal success differently, with vastly different professional experiences, we all face very similar challenges at work.
-When developed in unique careers that ignite our passions and utilize our unique skill sets, the sky is the limit.

 AbleTalks focuses on defining successes, goal setting, personal empowerment, and developing strong systems of support.